clhenrick/portfolio/pages/cv.md

 *March, 2016 - December, 2016*
 San Francisco, CA

-One part data wrangler, one part cartographer, and several parts web developer for [Stamen Design](http://stamen.com).
+One part data wrangler, one part cartographer, and several parts web developer for [Stamen Design](http://stamen.com), a renowned data visualization and design studio.
 - Prototyped and built highly customized web applications with a focus on interactive mapping and data visualization.
 - Utiziled web development technologies such as React, Redux, Leaflet, CARTO, D3JS, Git, AWS, Heroku.
-- Designed and created tiled basemaps using data from OpenStreetMap and Natural Earth with technologies such as Make, PostGIS, CartoCSS, and Mapnik.
+- Designed and created original tiled basemaps using data from OpenStreetMap and Natural Earth, with technologies such as Make, PostGIS, CartoCSS, and Mapnik.

 ### Radish Lab
 **Web Developer**
 *May, 2015 - April 2016*
 Brooklyn, NY

-Consulted with [Radish Lab](http://radishlab.com/), a certified B Corporation web and graphic design studio, with creating interactive data-visualizations and professionally designed web sites for non-profits and cultural institutions such as [MAS](http://mas.org/).
+Consulted with [Radish Lab](http://radishlab.com/), a certified B Corporation, web and graphic design studio, with creating interactive data-visualizations and professionally designed web sites for non-profits and cultural institutions such as [MAS](http://mas.org/).
 - Duties include agile front-end web-development using modern web technologies such as jQuery, Node.JS, D3.JS, Wordpress, CARTO, and Github.

 ### Chris Henrick Cartography